quahfamili1/6m-software-2.5-uni-data-flow-/lesson.md

 ## Part 1: Refactor the Parent Component

-Refactor 'Product.js' by splitting up the component into smaller logical container and presentational components.
-The starter 'Product' component relationship looks like the following:
+Refactor `Product.js` by splitting up the component into smaller logical container and presentational components.
+The starter `Product` component relationship looks like the following:

 ![Product component relationship diagram](assets/components-begin.png)